 For directions and parking information, click here.

-Students may shop during school tours - a Gift Shop stop is included in all tours - or gift bags may be ordered in advance.
+Students may shop during school tours - a museum shop stop is included in all tours - or gift bags may be ordered in advance.

 Ready To Schedule Your Tour?